cyberitsolutions/www.prisonpc.com/content/features.md

 ---

+## Web Access

+Inmates can be selectively provided with access to browse a limited list of approved websites, such as for on-line education or legal preparation.
+Attempts to access non-approved sites or pages are rejected.

+---

-In Europe [over 85% of the population use the Internet](http://www.internetworldstats.com/stats4.htm) and it has been recognised in law as a [fundamental right on a par with freedom of expression](http://www.zdnet.com/eu-lawmakers-vote-to-introduce-net-neutrality-3039648565/).
+> In Europe [over 85% of the population use the Internet](http://www.internetworldstats.com/stats4.htm) and it has been recognised in law as a [fundamental right on a par with freedom of expression](http://www.zdnet.com/eu-lawmakers-vote-to-introduce-net-neutrality-3039648565/).
 Australia's uptake is higher with [almost 90% of the population](http://www.internetworldstats.com/pacific.htm#au) being Internet users.

 ---

-> "Access [to televisions] can be a strong incentive to good behaviour and regime participation, and can aid order and control by occupying inmates’ time and reducing boredom and tension."
->
-> -- NOMS Agency Board, UK Ministry of Justice, March 1st 2012
+# Print Management

+PrisonPC makes document identification and distribution easy.
+All documents printed by inmates are watermarked with clear identification of who printed the document, regardless of the application they've printed from.
+Additionally, electronic copies of all printed documents are automatically retained for later review by staff.

+# Content Delivery

+PrisonPC facilitates the secure delivery of interactive educational content, from both on-line sources and through in-house education providers.
+Applications supporting a range of educational needs, from basic literacy and numeracy through to more advanced education, can be offered securely through PrisonPC, thereby increasing the inmates' opportunity to be better prepared for reintegration into society and gain meaningful employment.